blakethom8/cool-mint/README.md

 In the `events` table, you should see the event you just processed.
 It contains the raw data (JSON) in the `data` column and the processed event (JSON) with in the `task_context` column.

-8. Experiment in the playground
+9. Experiment in the playground:

 The playground directory contains several Python scripts to help you experiment with different components of the GenAI Project Launchpad: